-All students are required to adhere to the policies and procedures set forth in the Vermont Tech Veterinary Technology Student Handbook.
+The matriculated VET student is required to adhere to the policies and procedures set forth in the Vermont Tech Veterinary Technology Student Handbook.
 These policies include safety issues related to pregnancy, immunizations, and substance abuse.
 The college strongly recommends that Vet Tech students receive human prophylactic rabies vaccine, which is available through the college (at the students’ expense) in the fall semester.

-Students with an Associate of Applied Science in Veterinary Technology will be able to:
+A student with an Associate of Applied Science in Veterinary Technology will be able to:

 - Demonstrate competence in veterinary facility management utilizing appropriate professional and client communication skills and maintaining ethical standards according to applicable laws and codes of the veterinary technology field

 - Exhibit a technical level of competency in the safe and effective preparation, administration, and dispensation of medications (including controlled drugs) using proper dosage calculations, labeling, and record-keeping